Hotels near Centennial Field

 DoubleTree by Hilton Burlington Vermont

-- Connect to flights easily with shuttle service at select locations
+- Return rental cars easily with airport shuttle service at many properties

 Homewood Suites by Hilton Burlington